shah-in-boots/abcd/readme.md

 These raw files need to be managed in a referential way, e.g. database, SQL, or potential parquet format (via Apache Arrow).
 The current infrastructure is oriented around parquet for ease of manipulation within R (and other languages, including Python).

-To convert a CSV file to PARQUET, use the following script located in the root folder for the **cbcd** project
+To convert a CSV file to PARQUET, use the following script located in the root folder for the **abcd** project

-XXX
+`master-split.sh`

 This contains the appropriate variables that can be manipulated to write out files in parquet format.
 The current structure is a HIVE style using the YEAR and MONTH of the relevant date for the data, which will lead to a reasonable file size.